EdoardoLaGreca/logbot/README.md

 You can do pretty much everything using make.

-**Remember that, before running, there must be a file named `DISCORD_TOKEN` in the same directory where you run the bot.
+**Remember that, before running, there must be a file named `DISCORD_TOKEN` in the working directory.
 That file must contain YOUR bot's discord token and nothing else.**

 Dependencies: